zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 **What is a good choice of g?**
 **And is the result still height-correlated?**

----
+In order to arrive at the expression of a microfacet BSDF, we must convert Eqn.
+11f into a statistical form.
 Substitution of Eqn.
-12a into 11f yields
+12a yields

 $$ \tag{14a}
 \begin{aligned}